divinembunga/Software-Engineering/README.md

 - [x] biography of a software engineer that inspires me

-Note that a test case that could nit be resolved in this program is when the root node has three child nodes.
+Note that a test case that could not be resolved in this program is when the root node contains three child nodes.
 The reason being that the implementation only supports two child nodes.